callahanstewart/PDFConverter/README.md

 # PDFConverter
 A tool to convert and merge pdfs

-This is a project I started a while ago for the purposes of merging pdfs without purchasing other software that does the same I am planning on adding additional converting and searching tools in the future
+This is a project I started for fun a while ago for the purposes of merging pdfs (other software for this is not free)

+WORKING FEATURES:
+Merging PDFs

+FUTURE FEATURES:
+WEB TO PDF (convert a url to a pdf),
+SEARCH (search within a list of pdfs, return which pages the occurances were found on) SEARCH MERGE (similar to the above, but returns a merged pdf of only the pages the search was found on)